ark-aces/aces-deployment-guide/README.md

 ```

 Copy `src/main/resources/application.yml` file over into `/etc/aces-backend` and replace
 wallet configurations with your own Ethereum and Ark addresses and passphrases/passwords.
 Ensure that the values remain quoted.
+If using mainnet, change `arkPerEthAdjustment: "100.00"` to `arkPerEthAdjustment: "1"`

 ```
 vim /etc/aces-backend/application.yml